vitormascia/stark-future-exercises/README.md

 ### 1.3 Time Complexity (Big O Notation)

 - Each URL is fetched exactly once, and the overhead of managing the queue and callbacks scales linearly with the number of URLs.
-The concurrency controls do not increase the asymptotic time complexity but do impact actual runtime performance by limiting simultaneous requests
+The concurrency controls do not increase the time complexity but do impact actual runtime performance by limiting simultaneous requests
 - Answer: `O(n)` — where `n` is the number of URLs

 ### 1.4 Space Complexity (Big O Notation)